 Transition foods like soy burgers, texturized vegetable protein (TVP), soya chunks, seitan, crumbles, and the countless other fake meats out there may satisfy our emotional attachments to their animal counterparts, but these are highly processed foods that have little nutritional value.

 Some meat analogues may also be high in sodium and contain fillers, thickeners, and binding agents to get it to look like the very thing you’ve chosen to abstain from.
-Doesn’t make a lot of …continue reading
+Doesn’t make a lot of sense, does …continue reading